visit-dav/visit/src/doc/python_scripting/functions.rst

     It also allows you to debug VisIt in distributed mode.
     -fallback_format <format>
-    The -fallback_format argument allows you to specify the database plugin that will be used to open files if all other guessing failed.
+    The -fallback_format argument allows you to specify the database plug-in that will be used to open files if all other guessing failed.
 This is useful when the files that you want to open do not have file extensions.
     -assume_format <format>
-    The -assume_format argument allows you to specify the database plugin that will be used FIRST when attempting to open files.
+    The -assume_format argument allows you to specify the database plug-in that will be used FIRST when attempting to open files.
 This is useful when the files that you want to open have a file extension which may match multiple file format readers.